pixie-io/docs.px.dev/content/en/tutorials/06-slackbot-alert.md

 ### Create an alerts channel

 1. Create a new channel called `#pixie-alerts` for the Pixie Alerts App to post in.
-If you use a different channel name, you'll need to update the `CHANNEL` variable in `slackbot.py`.
+If you use a different channel name, you'll need to update the `CHANNEL` variable in the slackbot code.

 2. Invite the Pixie Alerts App to the channel, using `/invite @Pixie Alerts`.